DesiPilla/twitter-sentiment-analysis/README.md

 > I am indifferent about the world.

 This tweet lies somewhere in between the previous two.
-Yet, rather than labeling it as "neutral", one could argue that this in fact illicits a negative sentiment, as people who don't view the world positively must view it negatively.
+Yet, rather than labeling it as "neutral", one could argue that this in fact illicits a negative sentiment, as it is sad for someone to feel indifferent about the world.
+In any case, this classification is much less trivial to assign.
 Another non-trivial tweet is:

 > The S&P 500 was down 300 points on Thursday.